Kevin Downard

-Kevin Downard is a British - Australian academic scientist whose research specialises in the improving responses to infectious disease through the application and development of mass spectrometry and other molecular approaches in the life and medical sciences.
+Kevin Downard is a British-Australian academic scientist whose research specialises in the improving responses to infectious disease through the application and development of mass spectrometry and other molecular approaches in the life and medical sciences.
 Downard has over 35 years of experience in the field and has written 150 lead-author scientific peer-reviewed journal publications, and two books including a textbook for the Royal Society of Chemistry and the first book to be published on the role of mass spectrometry in the study of protein interactions.

 Education

 Downard was awarded his Ph.D. degree from the University of Adelaide in South Australia where he received the inaugural Donald Stranks fellowship.

 Career

 A major focus of his research is to arrest the impact of infectious disease causing viruses.
-For some 25 years, he has led the development of new mass spectrometry, bioinformatics and computer-aided approaches to characterise respiratory viruses and is an international leader in this field.
+For over 25 years, he has led the development of new mass spectrometry, bioinformatics and computer-aided approaches to characterise respiratory viruses and is an international leader in this field.
 He has developed approaches to type, subtype, study the lineage, antigenicity, and evolution of the influenza virus and other respiratory biopathogens, including SARS CoV-2, and has identified and investigated the molecular basis of new antiviral enzyme inhibitors, to help arrest the impact of infectious diseases on human health.
-His laboratory has led Australia's response to the SARS-CoV2 virus with mass spectrometry since 2020.
+His laboratory led Australia's response to the SARS-CoV2 virus with mass spectrometry from 2020.

 Downard held a post-doctoral fellowship from 1991 at the Massachusetts Institute of Technology (MIT) to advance protein sequencing by tandem mass spectrometry.
-He led the laboratory's early implementation of electrospray ionization (ESI) on a high end, four sector mass spectrometer and investigated subtleties of tandem mass spectra to help advance this application He remained at MIT as the Assistant Director of the former National Institutes of Health Mass Spectrometry Research Resource at MIT before leading his own research laboratories in the United States and Australia over the past 25 years.
+He led the laboratory's early implementation of electrospray ionization (ESI) on a high end, four sector mass spectrometer and investigated subtleties of tandem mass spectra to help advance this application He remained at MIT as the Assistant Director of the former National Institutes of Health Mass Spectrometry Research Resource at MIT before leading his own research laboratories in the United States and Australia for almost 30 years.
 During this time, he has developed new proteotyping approaches to study viruses, viral proteins, and protein structures and interactions more generally to advance the application of MS in biology and medicine.
 In recent years, he has developed a new mass (i.e. numbers) based molecular phylogenetics approach (referred to as "phylonumerics") that avoids the need for sequence data or sequence alignments and has been applied to a range of evolutionary biology applications.

 His laboratory was the first to demonstrate the preservation (in 1999) of large macromolecular complexes on conventional Matrix-assisted laser desorption/ionization (MALDI) targets for their indirect detection, later referred to as Intensity fading MALDI mass spectrometry by others.
 He also co-developed protein footprinting experiments, in the same year, employing radicals to study protein structures and was the first to apply the technique to study protein complexes.